cloudflying87/codingTrivia/Assets/questions.md

 3. Count
 4. Math

-What is the element used – and hidden – in code that explains things and makes the content more readable?

-1. Comparisons
-2. Quotations
-3. Comments
-4. Notes

 What are the identifiers called that cannot be used as variables or function names?

 1. Constants